-I am a PostDoc at the Department of Linguistics at the University of Konstanz and an associate member of the Centre for Argument and Technology (ARG-tech) at the University of Dundee, UK.
-I serve as PI in (and coordinator of) ADD-up, an international research project on augmenting deliberative democracy, funded by the Volkswagen Foundation from 2017 to 2021.
-I also lead the Steinbeis Transfer Centre 'Linguistic Data Analysis'.
+I am currently a Substitute Professor for General and Computational Linguistics (W3, 50%) and a Junior Research Group Leader at the Department of Linguistics at the University of Konstanz.
+I am PI in three projects: ADD-up (coordinator, ending 12/21), PSE (ending 12/21) and DeLab (starting 04/21).
+I am also an associate member of the Centre for Argument and Technology (ARG-tech) at the University of Dundee, UK, and the founder and head of the Steinbeis Transfer Centre 'Linguistic Data Analysis'.

 11/20: New book!
 LingVis: Visual Analytics for Linguistics, edited by Miriam Butt, Annette Hautli-Janisz and Verena Lyding, CSLI Publications, Stanford

 This volume collects landmark research in the burgeoning field of visual analytics for linguistics (LingVis).
 LingVis is motivated by the growing need within linguistic research for dealing with large amounts of complex, multidimensional data sets.
 An innovative exploration into the future of LingVis in the digital age, this foundational book both provides a representation of the current state of the field and communicates its new possibilities for addressing complex linguistic questions across the larger linguistic community.

 10/20: 'Argumentation & Computers' and 'Linguistic Gaming with Python' @uni.kn

 I have two courses in Speech and Language Processing this semester - looking forward to seeing many of you there!

 9/20: Invited talk, Touché @ CLEF: Argument Retrieval

 I'm giving one of the keynotes at Toucheé, a CLEF 2020 workshops, with the title is "Debate Technology for Empowering the Public: Insights and Avenues".